ASSISTANT SUPERVISOR (FACILITIES SERVICES)

 Applicants should have:

-Applicants with lower qualification or less experience may be considered for appointment at Lecturer grade.
+Those with lower qualification or less experience may be considered for appointment at Lecturer grade.

 TERMS OF APPOINTMENT

 Appointment will be on a two-year renewable contract, subject to performance and mutual agreement.
-A gratuity payment equals up to 15% of the total basic salary earned during the contract period, may be granted upon satisfactory completion of the full contract.
-The amount of gratuity payable will be the sum which, when added to the Academy’s contribution to a Mandatory Provident Fund (MPF) scheme as required by the MPF Schemes Ordinance, that equals 15% of the total basic salary drawn during the contract period.
+A gratuity payment equals up to 15% of the total basic salary earned during the contract period may be granted upon satisfactory completion of the full contract period.
+The amount of gratuity payable will be the sum which, when added to the Academy’s contribution to a Mandatory Provident Fund (MPF) scheme as required by the MPF Schemes Ordinance, equals 15% of the total basic salary drawn during the contract period.
 Fringe benefits include leave, medical, and dental benefits.
 The starting salary will be commensurate with qualifications and experience.
+A non-accountable Cash Allowance will be provided to the eligible appointee at Senior Lecturer grade.

 Personal data collected will be used for recruitment-related purposes only.